You Can Be Logged In and Still Attacked — How CSRF Actually Works

 What is CSRF in simple terms?

-How do developers prevent CSRF?
+How do CSRF tokens prevent attacks?

 About the Author